Direct Debit FAQ

 If your bank account information changes, you must submit a new Direct Debit Electronic Funds Transfer Agreement online in Account Access.
 It is important you notify us, as we may need to suspend any pending transactions to prevent a debit from an inactive account.
 Contact us via telephone for assistance at least 3 business days prior to your scheduled payment date.

-Please note: If you qualified for a 0.25% interest rate reduction for using this service, that reduction will be suspended while you are updating your financial institution information because Direct Debit will not be active.
+Please note: If you qualified for a 0.25% interest rate reduction for using this service, that reduction will be suspended while your new application is being processed because Direct Debit will not be active.